paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-...displayClasses being created as a separate list of either display as flex column or "display none" ("dn")
+...displayClasses being created as a separate list of either flex column display or "display none" ("dn")

 ---